Azure/azure-sdk-for-net/sdk/identity/Azure.Identity/samples/ClientSideUserAuthentication.md

 }

 var credential = new InteractiveBrowserCredential(
-    new InteractiveBrowserCredentialOptions {
+    new InteractiveBrowserCredentialOptions
+    {
-        TokenCache = new TokenCache(),
+        TokenCache = new TokenCache(new TokenCacheOptions { PersistCacheToDisk = true }),
         AuthenticationRecord = authRecord
     });
 ```